 “Debbie, as house supervisor, pleasantly surprised me.
 She not only cared for patients and facilitated transitions of nursing shifts, she also actively continued patient care and communications to make sure the admissions of five patients we were caring for went smoothly.
 Her attitude and communication skills are excellent.
 Her supportive staff and caring attitude were wonderful and greatly appreciated.
 I must admit that most of our other ER nurses and house supervisors have acted at times to deserve this award, But Debbie, in her role of house supervisor last night, really went above and beyond what was expected of her,” the doctor wrote.

-The award was announced by Cassie Cavanaugh, director of nursing at Texas Emergency Hospital, at a gathering in late September.
+The award was announced by Cassie Cavanaugh, chief nursing officer at Texas Emergency Hospital, at a gathering in late September.
 Cavanaugh said being nominated is a “big deal.”

 “The nominations come from patients and staff members regarding nurses who stand out.
 The DAISY Foundation was established in 1999 by members of the family of Patrick Barnes.
 He was 33 years old when he died from complications of an auto-immune disease.
 Like many families that we see every day through a horrific loss, the Barnes family wanted to do something to honor Patrick.
 They gathered for a dinner for Patrick’s death and came up with this idea,” Cavanaugh said.